asiimovgit/git-task/README.md

 Have you done all of the above, now go to Survivors folder on the repo you will see next task.

+Revert and reset you may workout by yourselfs.

 Enjoy!!